What are Lanes in React source code?

 2. priorities for the work of its descendant - childLanes.

-So, here is basically the flow of how a work is scheduled and run
+Here is the basic flow of how a work is scheduled and run.

 1. get the nextLanes of the fiber tree